Hariiiy/Hariiiy/README.md

 <img src="image/Forest_TitleBanner.png" width="720" />

   >『"As a warrior, you need to survive in this dangerous environment and defeat the enemy."
-A simple adventure game built entirely with text characters in a console environment.』
+A simple adventure game built entirely with text characters in a console environment.』⠀⠀[Click to Open]

 </summary>